benshine/tiles/README.md

 Tiles
 ====

-Tiles exercise by Benji Shine.

 ## Overview

-This is a Rails 4, Ruby 2.1.2 application that implements the tiles technical screen challenge.
+This is a Rails 4, Ruby 2.1.2 application that builds a grid of randomly-editable tiles.
+It's basically a programming exercise.

 To run it, clone this repo then: